-Note 30.
+Note 29.
 Business combinations

-On 1 September 2021, the company purchased a 70% stake in the US based business Tutorfly.com. ('Tutorfly') for an initial payment of US\$500,000 via its newly incorporated subsidiary, Tutorfly Holdings Inc. The company made a further payment of US\$500,000 in December 2021 when Tutorfly achieved US\$20,000 per month net revenue targets.
+In the prior financial year, the company purchased a 70% stake in the US based business Tutorfly.com. ('Tutorfly') for an initial payment of US\$500,000 via its newly incorporated subsidiary, Tutorfly Holdings Inc. The company made a further payment of US\$500,000 in the prior financial year when Tutorfly achieved US\$20,000 per month net revenue targets.